programa-stic/barf-project/README.md

 ### Added
 - BARF: BARFgadgets now find gadgets in ARM binaries.
-- BARF: Add support for the ARM architecture (32 btis).
+- BARF: Add support for the ARM architecture (32 bits).
 - BARF: Add support for more x86 instructions.

 ### Changed